Anri Alimont

 Yes

 1) Planned scenes and long-term plots.
 These don't need to be complex and extensive; a basic outline is totally fine.2) Brainstorming!
-You don't need a complete script just to approach me, but a basic scene idea would be nice.3) Talking!
+You don't need a complete script just to approach me, but a basic scene idea would be nice.3) Roleplay alts.
+Not level 1 ERP throwaways obviously, but situations like "this isn't my main, hope that's okay".4) Talking!
 The government doesn't want you to know this, but you can just talk to people you find interesting.
-It's free.

 Maybe